Kevin-CodeCrew/coding_concepts_sprint_1/Using_the_Terminal.md

 # Using the Terminal

-Becoming comfortable with your terminal will make you a master of the computer.
+Becoming comfortable in the terminal improves your productivity as a software developer.

-## Basic Commands
+## Basic Linux Commands

 1. `cd` - change directory.
 1. `pwd` - present working directory; show where you are.